arvida/blog/articles/2013-06-10-credentials-in-git-repos.md

 ## Handle sensitive data in a project

 The main idea is to keep files with sensitive data separate from files with your application code.
-The files containing credentials should been added to .gitignore to ensure that they are never accidentally committed.
+The files containing credentials should be added to .gitignore to ensure that they are never accidentally committed.
 The application code then includes these files as they are needed.